 Volume of a Box Calculator

-Use this calculator to easily calculate the volume of a rectangular box or tank from its length, width and height (depth) in any metric: mm, cm, meters, km, inches, feet, yards, miles...
-Useful for shipping dimensions in cubic meter / feet.
+Use this box volume calculator to easily calculate the volume of a rectangular box or tank from its length, width and height (depth) in any metric: mm, cm, meters, km, inches, feet, yards, miles...
+Useful for shipping dimensions in cubic meters / feet.

 Volume of a box formula